jenskutilek/UnicodeInfo-Glyphs/README.md

 - **Fill Orth.** adds placeholder glyphs for all missing characters of the selected orthography to your font.

+Whenever you select an orthography that is not fully supported, a list of missing codepoints is printed to the console of the _Macro_ panel.

 ## Known issues

 - When "custom naming" is active, the results of the _Fill_ buttons are unreliable and may lead to duplicate glyphs.